 You are given the option to purchase 'added-value' services.
 You do not need to buy any of these.
 Please note that ISAT provide document checking and immigration advice free of charge.
 Also you should be able to get translation services that are cheaper than that offered.

 UK Immigration: ID Check app

-If you are not asked to attend a biometrics appointment you will be asked to use the app to submit a copy of your documents electronically.
+If you are not asked to attend a biometrics appointment you will be asked to use the app to scan your passport/BRP card, take a photo of yourself, and submit a copy of your documents electronically.
 UK Visas and Immigration (UKVI) will email you to explain the process.

 As part of your visa application, you will need to upload scans of your supporting documents.
 You will do this either:

 - after you book your biometrics appointment at a UKVCAS centre.
 There will be a checklist telling you which documents to upload.